EntityGraphQL/EntityGraphQL/README.md

 # Entity Query Language
-EQL is a data/object querying language (should support GraphQL syntax but I started it before the spec - it should still look familar) allowing you to quickly expose an API for your applications.
-Applications and consumers of the API then have control over what data they query using the GraphQL syntax.
+EQL is a data/object querying language for .NET Core.

+Full GraphQL query syntax support is being worked on.
+Although it is already quite powerful using familar Linq-style queries.

+EQL allows you to quickly expose an object-graph as an API in your applications.
 It can also be used to execute expressions at runtime against a given object which provides powerful runtime configuration.

-_EQL is in early stages of development.
-Please explore, give feedback or join the development._
+_Please explore, give feedback or join the development._

 ## Serving your data
-The ``EntityQueryLanguage.DataApi`` namespace contains some middleware to easily get up and running with an API for your application.
-An overview of it's features:
+The ``EntityQueryLanguage.DataApi`` namespace contains middleware to easily get up and running with an API for your application.
-- Applications/consumers define what data they want, not your REST endpoints
-- Meaning you don't over send data
-- You can fetch complex object graphs in one go, or many
-- Working in your application you know what data to expect without jumping to documentation as it clearly defined

-### Getting up and running
+### Getting up and running with EF

+_Note: Queries are compiled to `IQueryable` linq expressions.
+EF is not a requirements - any ORM should work - although EF is tested well._

 1. Define your EF context